gewarren/docs/docs/fsharp/style-guide/formatting.md

 let AddIAndJ i j = i + j
 ```

-Locally-bound functions in classes should also use camelCase.
+Locally bound functions in classes should also use camelCase.

 ```fsharp
 type MyClass() =